penumbra-zone/UIPs/uips/uip-4.md

 This specification considered several security considerations:

 1. Encryption: The symmetric encryption scheme used for `encrypted_backref` uses a symmetric key derived from the OVK.
-Using a random nonce, included as part of the ciphertext, ensures that no duplicate (key, nonce) pairs can appear.
-Nonces MUST not repeat to ensure this.
+Using a nonce derived from the nullifier field that is guaranteed to be unique for double-spend protection, we ensure that no duplicate (key, nonce) pairs can appear.
 2. Malleability prevention: Including `encrypted_backref` in the `EffectHash` transaction signing mechanism ensures that the field cannot be replaced by an adversary.
 If the field is malleable and the adversary knows the client is using DAGSync, an adversary may attempt to force clients to forget or lose funds.

 ## Copyright